fhidalgor/mutagenesis_visualization/docs/install.rst

      pip install mutagenesis_visualization

-If you are working on a jupyter notebook, use the following command:
+If you are working on a jupyter notebook, you may have to use the following command:

 .. code:: ipython3